iracingreports/discordbot.iracingreports.com/v3-switch.md

 Thanks for your continued support of my iRacing Reports Discord Bot project.

 Over the past months I’ve been working away on a total re-write of the iRacing Reports Discord Bot, I’m declaring that this is version 3!
-They key change is that users now interact with the bot using slash commands, rather than the current !<command> style commands.
+The key change is that users now interact with the bot using slash commands, rather than the current !<command> style commands.
 You can read [about this new version here](https://discordbot.iracingreports.com/version3) and I have a [demo video](https://youtu.be/5YbMBCv1fVc) that you can check out to see how the new slash commands work.

 I have switched the bot over to the new v3 version system, you may have noticed that the commands aren't working in your server.